Myriam Fox-Jerusalmi

-Myriam Fox-Jerusalmi (born 24 October 1961 in Marseille) is a French slalom canoeist who competed at the international level from 1979 to 1996.
+Myriam Fox-Jerusalmi (née Jerusalmi; born 24 October 1961) is a former French slalom canoeist who competed at the international level from 1979 to 1996.

 Career

 Competing in two Summer Olympics, she won a bronze medal in the K1 event in Atlanta in 1996.

 Fox-Jerusalmi also won ten medals at the ICF Canoe Slalom World Championships with eight golds (K1: 1989, 1993; K1 team: 1983, 1985, 1989, 1991, 1993, 1995) and two silvers (K1: 1987; K1 team: 1987).

 She won the overall World Cup title three consecutive times between 1989 and 1991.

 In 2018, she won the Coach of the Year at the AIS Sport Performance Awards.

 World Cup individual podiums

 Personal life

 Her husband, Richard, competed for Great Britain in slalom canoeing, and later coached Australia in the same event.
 Fox-Jerusalmi's husband is also an executive officer in the International Canoe Federation.
 Their daughter, Jessica Fox won gold in the girls' K1 slalom event at the 2010 Summer Youth Olympics in Singapore, four Olympic medals, and sixteen World Championship medals as of 2022.
 Competing for Australia in the 2012 Olympics, Jessica won the K1 slalom silver medal.
 Her younger daughter Noemie Fox is also a slalom canoeist.
 Myriam's sister-in-law Rachel Crosbee also competed in canoe slalom.